Impa10r/peerswap-web/README.md

 PeerSwap Web is currently a beta-grade software that makes the assumption that the local network is secure.
 This means local network communication is unencrypted using plain text HTTP.

 This is pretty much the industry standard when it comes to locally networked devices.
 All routers and smart devices that expose a web interface work this way.
 Bootstrapping a secure connection over an insecure network and avoiding MITM attacks without being able to rely on certificate authorities is not an easy problem to solve.

+**Elements Core wallet has no seed phrase recovery**

+Take care to backup wallet.dat after each liquid transaction, including all peer swaps.
+In case of a catastrophic failure of your SSD all L-BTC funds may be lost.
+On Umbrel, this file is located in /home/umbrel/umbrel/app-data/elements/data/liquidv1/wallets/peerswap folder.
+Run your node with with UPS. **DO NOT** uninstall Elements Core unless all liquid funds are spent or you have saved the wallet.dat file. **DO NOT** let this file get into wrong hands, as it is not passphrase protected.

 *Only recommend using with small balances or on signet/testnet*